Accelerated Rehabilitative Disposition Program

 In Non-DUI cases, the following circumstances will cause the defendant to be INELIGIBLE for ARD:

-Any violent felony, or case in which death or serious bodily injury has occurred;
+- Any case in which death or serious bodily injury has occurred;

-Sexual offenses, domestic abuse, kidnapping, human trafficking, and hazing;
+- Sexual offenses, kidnapping, human trafficking, and hazing;

-Obstructing governmental operations, witness intimidation, threats to public safety; and
+- Obstructing governmental operations, witness intimidation, threats to public safety; and Animal cruelty

 This list is intended to convey the general policy guidelines of the District Attorney’s Office and to prevent the filing of ARD applications that are clearly outside of those.
 Every ARD application is reviewed on its own merits, and approval or denial for placement in the ARD program is solely within the discretion of the District Attorney.